Historic Tours UK (Formerly Historic Tours UK & Greece)

 Points to Consider:

-This is a very intense tour.
-It will require stamina.
-Though many of the sites are wheelchair accessible, some are not, especially the Forts, except Vindolanda and Hadrian’s Wall.
-Durham and Hadrian’s Wall are quite hilly.
-The slope at Housesteads is tough.
+This is an intense tour which will require stamina.
+Though many of the sites are wheelchair accessible, some are not, especially Hadrian’s Wall.
 You’ll need a good pair of boots or walking shoes.
 An umbrella might be wise also.

 Overview: